nyx-lyb3ra/nyx-lyb3ra/README.md

 ## Interests

-- **Programming:** My logical and analytical mind found in programming, a language it understands perfectly.
+- **Programming:** My logical and analytical mind found in programming a language it understands perfectly.
 - **Anarchism:** I found in anarchism a way to understand the world and what I want to build within it.